Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 Lets take an example of a server which maintains daily visitor details for a shopping mall partitioned at Date Level.
 It is very obvious to have irregular partition size with more big partitions for weekends over weekdays.
 Map-Reduce does not adjust these irregular partition sizes resulting in few mappers lagging behind others.

 #### Repartitioning Spark DataFrame
-The default partition size is 200 in PySPark.
-What this means is - Lets say you load a dataset with 1000 partition or irregular/ Regular size, spark will reduce the partition count to 200 resulting in bigger/smaller output partition size depending upon input partition size.
+The default partition size is 200 in PySpark.
+What this means is - Let's say you load a dataset with 1000 partition of irregular/ Regular size, spark will reduce the partition count to 200 resulting in bigger/smaller output partition size depending upon input partition size.

 Input Data
 $$ {Number of Partitions} = 1000 $$